xoseperez/espurna/README.md

 ### Flash your board

-*This section only applies to the Sonoff, but pretty much every other ESP8266-based hardware will be similar.*
+*This section only applies to the Sonoff Basic, but pretty much every other ESP8266-based hardware will be similar.*

 The unpopulated header in the Sonoff has all the required pins.
 My board has a 5 pins header in-line with the button.
 They are (from the button outwards):